-The face value of each Equity Share is ₹ 2 and the Offer Price at the lower end of the Price Band is ₹ 256 per Equity Share and at the higher end of the Price Band is ₹ 270 per Equity Share.
+The face value of each Equity Share is $\gtrless 2$ and the Offer Price at the lower end of the Price Band is $\gtrless [\bullet]$ per Equity Share and at the higher end of the Price Band is $\gtrless [\bullet]$ per Equity Share.

-The Price Band and the minimum Bid Lot size has been decided by our Company and the Promoter Selling Shareholder in consultation with the BRLM, and has been advertised, at least two Working Days prior to the Bid/ Offer Opening Date, in all edition of Business Standard (a widely circulated English national daily newspaper), in all editions of Business Standard (a widely circulated Hindi national daily newspaper) and in Mumbai editions of Navashakti (a widely circulated Marathi newspaper, Marathi also being the regional language of Maharashtra where the Registered is located) each with wide circulation and was made available to the Stock Exchanges for the purpose of uploading on their respective websites.
-The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, was pre-filled in the Bid cum Application Forms available on the respective websites of the Stock Exchanges.
+The Price Band and the minimum Bid Lot size will be decided by our Company and the Promoter Selling Shareholder in consultation with the BRLM, and will be advertised, at least two Working Days prior to the Bid/ Offer Opening Date, in all edition of Business Standard (a widely circulated English national daily newspaper), in all editions of Business Standard (a widely circulated Hindi national daily newspaper) and in Mumbai editions of Navashakti (a widely circulated Marathi newspaper, Marathi also being the regional language of Maharashtra where the Registered is located) each with wide circulation and shall be made available to the Stock Exchanges for the purpose of uploading on their respective websites.
+The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, shall be pre-filled in the Bid cum Application Forms available on the respective websites of the Stock Exchanges.